adf4st/confluence_test/CreditCardChanService.md

 | in it for | your viewing | pleasure |

 - added in version 1
+- this was added in version 1 after version 2 was already created
 - added in version 2